Thermodynamic cost of coherent oscillations

 Phase transition in biochemical oscillators

-Biochemical oscillations are ubiquitous in living organisms.
-We show that they emerge through a generic nonequilibrium phase transition, where the control parameter is the thermodynamic force, which must be above a certain threshold for the onset of biochemical oscillations.
+We show that biochemical oscillations emerge through a generic nonequilibrium phase transition, where the control parameter is the thermodynamic force, which must be above a certain threshold for the onset of biochemical oscillations.
 They can occur in systems with a small number of molecules that display large fluctuations, thus precision is a relevant issue for biochemical oscillators.
 The number of coherent oscillations, which is the number of periods for which different stochastic realizations remain coherent with each other, is a standard measure of the precision of biochemical oscillators.
 The Fano factor associated to the thermodynamic flux has been proposed as an observable to quantify precision as it has a universal lower bound that depends solely on the thermodynamic force, which follows from the thermodynamic uncertainty relation.
 In the light of this phase transition, we show that the number of coherent oscillations quantifies precision reliably, while the Fano factor does not.

 - Coherence of biochemical oscillations is bounded by driving force and network topology, A.C.
 Barato and U. Seifert Phys.
 Rev. E 95, 062409 (2017), Abstract, Download